Few aspects of Joseph Smith’s life have been scrutinized more in recent years than his personal practice of polygamy.

 Some readers’ first exposure to Joseph Smith’s practice of polygamy comes from reading sensational headlines.
 Exaggerations and assumptions fill internet discussions, podcasts, and newspaper articles, so it is hard to know where to go for accurate information.

-Exaggerations and assumptions regarding early Mormon polygamy are commonly found in Internet discussions, podcasts, and articles.
-The temptation to fill in the gaps in the historical record often results in distortions that stir up emotions and create tantalizing soundbites that, even if largely fictional, may generate unnecessary fear and confusion.
+The temptation by some authors to fill in historical gaps often results in distortions that stir up emotions and create tantalizing soundbites that, even if largely fictional, may generate unnecessary fear and confusion.

-After studying the lives of the early Saints, we have grown to admire the conviction of both those who accepted, and those who rejected polygamy.
+After studying the lives of the early Saints, we admire the convictions of those who accepted the challenge of polygamy into their lives.
 We have also mourned with those that faced remarkable hardships.
 For a people already familiar with trials, plural marriage represented perhaps their greatest challenge.

 The focus of this website is to enhance understanding of the history of early Mormon polygamy.
 It is intended as a supplement to the excellent, but brief, material contained in the LDS Gospel Topics Essays on plural marriage rather than as a substitution.
 As such, we suggest readers begin their studies by reviewing the essay Plural Marriage in Kirtland and Nauvoo found on the LDS Church’s official website.

 To access a brief narrative of the unfolding of the practice of polygamy in The Church of Jesus Christ of Latter-day Saints, proceed to the section on The Beginnings of Mormon Polygamy.

 - Benjamin F. Johnson, My Life’s Review (Mesa, AZ: 21st Century Printing, 1992), 94–95. (back)